Contributing

 What to do

-- Run the device probe script:
+- Thunderbolt Apollo: from the repo root, run the device probe script:

 - Does